Trump lawyer Cohen says family, U.S. have his 'first loyalty'

 “My wife, my daughter and my son have my first loyalty and always will,” he said.
 “I put family and country first.”

-Prosecutors are investigating Cohen for possible bank and tax fraud, possible campaign law violations linked to the payment to adult film actress Stormy Daniels, and possibly other matters related to Trump’s campaign, a person familiar with the investigation has said.
+Prosecutors are investigating Cohen for possible bank and tax fraud, possible campaign law violations linked to a $130,000 payment to adult film actress Stormy Daniels, and other matters related to Trump’s campaign, a person familiar with the investigation has told Reuters.

 Trump has alternately defended Cohen, expressed outrage over the raid and distanced himself from the man who has described himself as a “fixer” for Trump long before he became president.

-In an April tweet following the raid, Trump blamed news outlets for trying to destroy his relationship with Cohen and saying he did not think his longtime lawyer would “flip” allegiances.
+In April Trump blamed news outlets for trying to destroy his relationship with Cohen, tweeting that he did not think he would “flip” allegiances.
 Trump later told reporters Cohen did a small fraction of his overall legal work.

-Trump has denied any collusion with Russia, calling the investigation a witch hunt, while Moscow has denied meddling in the election.
+Trump has denied collusion with Russia, calling the investigation a witch hunt, while Moscow has denied election meddling.

-Cohen, in the interview, dismissed Trump’s characterization of the Russia investigation and said it was “unsustainable” to accept Russian President Vladimir Putin’s denial of any interference.
+Cohen, in the interview, dismissed Trump’s characterization of the investigation and said it was “unsustainable” to accept Russian President Vladimir Putin’s denial of interference.

 He also told ABC he would fully cooperate with U.S. Special Counsel Robert Mueller and that he had provided documents but not yet been interviewed by Mueller’s team.

-In the separate federal case in New York, Trump and Cohen have been seeking to block prosecutors from reviewing thousands of files, citing attorney-client privilege.
+In the separate federal case in New York, Trump and Cohen have sought to block thousands of files, citing attorney-client privilege.
 A court-appointed special master is reviewing their claims.

-Writing by Susan Heavey; Editing by Bill Trott
+Writing by Susan Heavey; additional reporting by Nathan Layne in New York; Editing by Bill Trott